 What Is a Chatbot?

 With help from advancing technology, chatbots are getting better and better.
 Teams can create workflows that empower chatbots to both greet customers and answer a variety of FAQs.
-If you craft chatbot responses correctly, you can add a human touch that makes them pleasant to interact with.
+And with ChatGPT, you can take that level of detail a step further by creating AI chatbots, as long as your create detailed prompts and test them thoroughly.

 Plus, using chatbots is good for your bottom line.
 In a year, chatbots can handle 27% of your total customer service chats.
 This allows your live agents to focus on more complex queries, and your team to resolve more queries overall.